xonfps/exercises/README.md

 # exercises
-Project for practices exercises in any language.
+Project for practices exercises in Python.